 I just love them.
 The tones he plays.
-Stefan Hedenström our guitarist in Forsberg Wilson & Muller.
+Stefan Hedenström our guitarist.
 He has a way of giving every tone the attention it needs and it sounds wonderful.
 Check out Gus Muller song Fangs where Stefan plays the solos.
 I wanted it to sound “-Like an opium high!”
 I said.
 And …. he did just that.
+That´s impressive for someone that haven´t tried it.....

 Now Stefan is a multitalented musician.
 His first band was a Jazz band.
 He played the Saxophone.
 And he also plays the Clarinet.
 You can hear his Clarinet on Gus’s song Tell the world and his Saxophone on Welcome to my world.
 So, with Stefan in the band we have a lot of choices when recording or performing on stage.
 And with Öjje on drums with a good voice, Challe on keyboards, vocals and bass and me on guitar, bass and vocals we can put up a quite varied performance.
 And it’s a lot of fun … “designing” … the songs with a lot of choices.